-This is a nonlinear dynamical system just as with \cref{default_EGT_equation}, and in the next section we proceed to a discussion of how model predictive control can be used to influence it.
 Finally, for the sake of our later analysis, it can be useful to convert the system in \Cref{dynamical_system_model} into a single, equivalent higher-order equation.
-The derivation is somewhat messy, so they can be found in \cref{appendix_a_model_derivation} as well.
-Recalling our earlier mention of a "bookkeeping" variable, we note that it is not illustrative in the context of the model's dynamics, but does verify the model's property of being a quadratic dynamical system.
-That property will be important later, as regret bounds for model-predictive reinforcement learning are not known for all but a small number of very specific equations and a much smaller number of model classes - linear, quadratic, and generalized linear models being the only such general classes for which there are to our knowledge adequate bounds.
+The derivation is somewhat lengthy, so it can be found in Section 1 of the Supplemental Information.
+The "bookkeeping variable" mentioned earlier enables us to preserve the standard property of EGT models being quadratic dynamical systems.
+That property will be important later, as regret bounds for model-predictive reinforcement learning are not known for all but a small number of very specific equations and a much smaller number of model classes -- linear, quadratic, and generalized linear models being the only such general classes for which there are to our knowledge adequate bounds.

 To condense our notation for the proceeding sections, we will discretize the 2nd-order dynamical model into a Markov Decision Process (MDP) transfer function.